Roskilde railway station

 Roskilde Station (Roskilde Station or Roskilde Banegård) is the principal railway station serving the city of Roskilde on the island of Zealand, Denmark.
 It is located in central Roskilde, on the southeastern edge of the historic town centre, and lies immediately adjacent to the Roskilde bus station.

 Roskilde station is situated on the Danish Main Line between Copenhagen and Jutland.
 The station is also a terminus for the Little South Line which connects Roskilde to Næstved in southern Zealand by way of Køge, and the Northwest Line which connects Roskilde to Kalundborg in northwestern Zealand.

 Completed in 1847, it is the oldest railway station in Denmark still in use.
-It was listed in the Fanish registry of protected buildings and places in 1964.
+It was listed in the Danish registry of protected buildings and places in 1964.

 History

 Commemorative plaque at Roskilde station marking the centenary of the Copenhagen–Roskilde railway line opened on 27 June 1847.

 The railway station in Roskilde opened in 1847 to serve as the western terminal station of the new Copenhagen–Roskilde railway line from Copenhagen to Roskilde.
 This was the first railway line in the Kingdom of Denmark (Note: The first railway line in the then Danish Monarchy was the Kiel-Altona railway line in the Duchy of Holstein which had been completed three years earlier.
 However, the Duchy of Holstein was later lost to the Kingdom of Prussia after the Second Schleswig War in 1864, and that railway line is today part of the German rail network.), and was constructed on behalf of the privately owned Zealand Railway Company (Det Sjællandske Jernbaneselskab) by the British engineering company William Radford.
 The station was ceremonially opened on 26 June 1847 along with the railway line, and the following day the railway opened to regular traffic with three trains daily in each direction.